eebmagic/python_turtle_art/README.md

 # python_turtle_art
-Digital art pieces made with python turtle
+A collection of digital art pieces made with python turtle

 red_star